 What Is a Housing Bubble, and Are We in One?

 The real estate market is constantly shifting, but sometimes, home prices soar to unsustainable levels before suddenly crashing.
 These bubbles can create a frenzy of buying, driven by speculation, easy credit, and high demand, only to burst when prices become unaffordable and demand dries up.
-Amid economic uncertainty, it’s crucial to understand how housing bubbles form, what causes them to burst, and whether today’s market shows the warning signs of one.
+Amid economic uncertainty, it’s crucial to understand how housing bubbles form, why they burst, and whether today’s market shows the warning signs of one.

 Key Takeaways